JGammelli/Library_svelte/README.md

 Project was made by using svelte.

-Npm packege that was used:
+To run project:
-npm i json-server
+npm i
-npm i npm-run-all
+npm start